hcitang/seng301/index.md

 * ~~Assignment 1: Friday 1/27, noon~~
 * ~~Assignment 2: Monday 2/13, noon~~
 * ~~Assignment 3: Friday 3/10, noon~~
-* Assignment 4: Monday 4/3, noon
+* Assignment 4: Friday 4/7, noon; if you submit by the original Mon 4/3 noon deadline, you receive a 5% bonus